j-medland/g-embedded-python-interpreter-toolkit/README.md

 ## Building Binaries
 * [clone this repo with submodules](https://stackoverflow.com/a/4438292/5609762)
-* Use cmake to configure and build.
+* Use cmake to configure, build and install.
 The `.vscode-example` directory contains the settings for vscode C++ and CMake extensions
-* **Do Not Use a Normal Debug Build** - the Python DLL loads lots of dependencies so unless you compiled a special debug build of Python, a mix of debug and non-debug libs will be loaded and cause issues.
-You can debug your C++ code using a _Release-With-Debug-Info_ build and the provided vscode `launch.json`.
+* Debugging
+    * If you have issues building the binaries in the _Debug_ configuration, try the alternative _Release-With-Debug-Info_.
+This can happen when some of the Python dependencies attempt to load both the Release and Debug versions, causing conflicts.
+Unfortunately any Release-type build will optimize unused code which makes debugging more difficult; Installing the Debug Files during Python installation may help.
+    * Settings for debugging the DLL in LabVIEW are provided in the vscode `launch.json`.
 Build the `install` target to update the binary in the `LabVIEW/bin` directory.

 ## Contributions
 Very welcome.
 Open an issue to discuss anything or to put me right on how the Python Integration node works.